LabelTag: Image visibility and recording process

-For LabelTag the Eight-to-Fourteen Modulation (EFM+) channel code properties are modulated to create the visual label.
+For LabelTag, the Eight-to-Fourteen Modulation (EFM+) channel code properties are modulated to create the visual label.
 In the EFM+ code table, the user data bytes are transformed into specific sequences of pits and lands, ranging from 3T up to 14T channel bits.
 To create a pit, a high power pulse from the laser is focused into a small spot on the dye layer.
 This heats the dye material such that an irreversible transformation of the dye material creates the pit.
 To create a land, the laser is turned to a low power, such that no transformation in the dye material occurs.
 In general for DVD+/-R media, the recorded marks have a different visual reflection.
 Therefore, by recording long sequences of reflective marks or reflective spaces one can create the visible label.
 To maintain maximum backwards compatibility, LabelTag uses a majority of long marks in the recording layer for a dark pixel, while the bright image pixels are created by a majority of long spaces in the recording layer.
-Only in that case a sufficient large Differential Phase Detection (DPD) tracking signal is generated.
+Only in that case a sufficiently large Differential Phase Detection (DPD) tracking signal is generated.
 This DPD signal is required for DVD players to jump over the Label area to reach beyond the label appended user data.

 Scope traces of eyepatterns on DVD+R user data EFM+ (left), BRIGHT pattern (middle), DARK pattern (right).

 During the recording the normal servo processes are used.
 The beam follows the tracks (grooves).
 The spot is in focus on the recording layer.
 Each image line is recorded by repeating the same recording pattern several tracks.
 In case of DVD with a track pitch of 740 nm, a 100μm image line width is obtained by repeating the pattern 132 consecutive tracks.
 Because every label pixel is constructed by 132 consecutive tracks, higher image sharpness and contrast is obtained compared to DiscT@2.

 Each visible pixel is about 40μm × 100μm (w × l) at the inner radius up to 100μm × 100μm (w × l) at the outer radius.
 This leads to a picture quality above 250DPI.

 As the label and the user data are recorded in the same dye layer of the DVD+/-R media, and label pattern uses run-lengths within the EFM+ range, the same (castle) write pulse form is used as for the regular user data recordings.
 To enhance the contrast a higher recording power is optional.